drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-25_ideas_have_levels.md

  * Move the "Harvest Idea" card to its own stack.
  * Move the "Villager" card on top of the "Harvest Idea" card.
  * Move the "Berry Bush" card on top of the "Villager" card.
- * There should be 1 stack of 1 "Harvest Idea", 1 "Villager", and 1 "Berry Bush" cards.
+ * There should be 1 stacks of 1 "Harvest Idea", 1 "Villager", and 1 "Berry Bush" cards.
  * There should be 1 "Berry" cards.

 If we end the moon, we will se how the XP would increase.